JuliaWonhas/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 make changes here.
 Currently your home directory is your little universe in which you can do whatever you want.
 In here we will learn how to work with paths.
 A file or folder can be addressed either with its *absolute* or *relative path*.

-As you have downloaded and decompressed the test data you should have a folder `unix_course_files` located in your home folder.
-Assuming you are in this folder (`/home/ubuntu/`) the relative path to the folder is simply `unix_course_files`.
+Assuming you are in this
+folder (`/home/ubuntu/`) the relative path to the folder is simply `unix_course_files`.
 You can get the content of the folder listed by calling `ls` like this: